khanguyen07/UTD-CS4341-Project/README.md

   Do a NOT on one number
   Do an XOR on two numbers
   The current value in the ALU must remain until cleared.
 A clear command must be included.

+To UTD students that are or will be taking this class: You can use the codes as a reference.
+Please do not take these codes and submit them as your own work.
+Do not plagiarize.